 Protest Platforms: Music Streaming Cooperative Restores Agency To Artists

-What does it mean for music to protest in 2017?
+What does it mean for music to protest today?
 The inherently politicized nature of music means there have always been countless ways to answer that question.

 How does music embody or interrogate history?
 What is said and not said?
 Are the sounds new or challenging?
 How was the music released?
 Who gets a platform and who does not?